ably/open-specs/README.md

 # Ably OpenAPI specifications

 This repository contains an OAS3 specification for the [Ably REST API](https://ably.com/documentation/rest-api).
-In the future additional specifications will be added here.
+In the future, additional specifications will be added here.

 ## Ably client library SDKs